 All members shall abide by Acequia Bylaws, Rules and Regulations and shall comply with decisions duly adopted by the Commission.

 Section 5: Inspection of Acequia Records

-All records of proceedings by Commissioners, financial records, and other reports and records of the Acequia shall always remain public property and shall be subject to inspection by any person pursuant to state law.
+All records of proceedings by Commissioners, financial records, and other reports and records of the Acequia shall always remain bylaws, other documents, and in minutes of the acequia's meetings.